Cooking easier and healthier than ever, and giving the kitchen a modern look. We show which kitchen helpers make this possible

 Handmade luxury in a style-defining design.
 The Royal Porcelain Manufactory Berlin has stood for this for 250 years.
 And manages to remain relevant in the balancing act between tradition and the challenges of modern table culture.
 Innovative trends are produced here with proven know-how.
 However, this is not just about implementing design trends.
 KPM also answers socially relevant developments, such as the growing demand for sustainable goods.
 For example, energy cycles are closed and timeless collections are produced, which can be supplemented with new parts every year.

-At the ravages of time and a kitchen helper that nobody should do without: KPM's To-Go mug in the legendary KURLAND design.
+On the ravages of time and a kitchen helper that nobody should be without: KPM's To-Go mug in the legendary KURLAND design.
 The sustainable everyday companion is an environmentally friendly lifestyle statement.
-Whether on a bike, in a café or at work - the cup replaces one-time alternatives, thus reducing waste and promoting the respectful use of resources.
-Handmade from porcelain, it is not only a stylish it-piece, but also convinces with its durability and its capacity of 0.35 liters - ideal for coffee, tea, juices or smoothies.
+Whether on the bike, in a café or at work - the cup takes the place of single-use alternatives, reducing waste and promoting the respectful use of resources.
+Handmade from porcelain, it is not only a stylish it-piece, but also impresses with its durability and its capacity of 0.35 liters - ideal for coffee, tea, juices or smoothies.

 Source & Copyright by KPM Berlin